AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/module14/ex1.md

 ## 14.1.6 Activities

-An Offer Activity combines placements, a collection of personalized offers and a fallback offer to ultimately be used by the Offer Decisioning engine to find the best offer for a specific profile, based on each of the individual personalised offer characteristics like priority, eligibility constraint and total / user capping.
+An Offer Activity combines placements, a collection of personalized offers and a fallback offer to ultimately be used by the Offer Decisioning engine to find the best offer for a specific profile, based on each of the individual personalized offer characteristics like priority, eligibility constraint and total / user capping.

 To configure your **Activity**, go to **Activities** in the left menu in Adobe Experience Platform.